webqit/observer/README.md

 } );
 ```

-Now, any operation that "modifies" the observed tree - either by extension or truncation - will fire our listener:
+└ *Now, any operation that "modifies" the observed tree - either by extension or truncation - will fire our listener*:

 ```js
 Observer.set( obj, 'level1', { level2: {}, } );